 Other ice cream parlors are serving up innovative ways to help end world hunger.
-Little Man Ice Cream has donated nearly 2 million scoops of rice and beans as part of its Scoop for Scoop program.
+Little Man Ice Cream has donated over 2 million scoops of rice and beans as part of its Scoop for Scoop program.
 The shop, which was founded in 2008, also has donated more than $100,000 to various global efforts, such as hunger relief, medical and dental care, and provided safe homes for victims of sex trafficking in Cambodia.
 The ice cream shop has hosted blood drives, gifting participants a pint of ice cream in exchange for donating a pint of blood.
 “As a community centerpiece, we celebrate the difference that everybody can make and want everyone to feel involved,” says Dominic DiCarlantonio, general manager of Little Man Ice Cream.
 “Anyone who has ever bought our ice cream has made an impact on those 2 million scoops.”

 So next time you’re looking to kick back and enjoy a scoop, look for a local ice cream joint with a conscience, because practicing social good can taste good too.